 - Grace - carries 18 passengers and was a wedding gift to Princess Grace of Monaco.

-- Isabela II - a deluxe passenger ship for up to 40 passengers.
+- La Pinta - a deluxe cruise ship with comfortable communal areas, carrying up to 48 passengers.

-- La Pinta - a comfortable cruise ship for up to 48 passengers.
+- Ocean Spray - a luxury catamaran for up to 16 passengers.

-- Samba - a charming small motor yacht for up to 14 passengers.
+- Origin, Theory and Evolve - a luxury motor yacht, custom-designed for Galapagos cruising, for up to 20 passengers.